line/gradle-multi-project-support/README.md

  See [CONTRIBUTING.md](CONTRIBUTING.md).

-If you believe you have discovered a vulnerability or have an issue related to security, please contact the maintainer directly or send us a email to [dl_oss_dev@linecorp.com](mailto:dl_oss_dev@linecorp.com) before sending a pull request.
+If you believe you have discovered a vulnerability or have an issue related to security, please contact the maintainer directly or send us an email to [dl_oss_dev@linecorp.com](mailto:dl_oss_dev@linecorp.com) before sending a pull request.

  ## LICENSE